GLIMS-RGI/rgi_user_guide/_sources/regions/rgi05.md

 Glacier locations and changes between RGI6 and RGI7.
 :::

-No changes to RGI6, with the exception of Northern Greenland (see below) and the Flade Isblink Icecap [where ice divides have been added](https://github.com/GLIMS-RGI/rgi7_scripts/issues/39). **Glaciers with connectivity level 2** {cite:p}`Rastner2012` **have now been removed from the RGI.** These glaciers were part of the RGI files but almost always discarded for analyses or glacier projections.
+No changes to RGI6, with the exception of Northern Greenland (see below) and the Flade Isblink Icecap [where ice divides have been added](https://github.com/GLIMS-RGI/rgi7_scripts/issues/39).
+The undivided Flade Isblink Icecap was by far the largest entity by area in RGI6 and represented a challenge for modelling studies {cite:p}`Recinos2021`. **Glaciers with connectivity level 2** {cite:p}`Rastner2012` **have now been removed from the RGI**.
+These glaciers were part of the RGI files but almost always discarded for analyses or glacier projections.
 This change removes this potential for confusion.
+See "Version history" below for a description of the connectivity levels and why they have been included.

 **Northern-most part of Greenland**